buzzqw/TUS/OBSS/markdown-separati/en/37-description-of-magic-items.md

 **Rarity:** Rare; **Cost:** 5000 gp

 this **rod** is a magic weapon that ends in three leather tentacles.
 While holding the rod, you can use two actions to direct each tentacle to attack a visible creature within 3 meters of you.
 Each tentacle makes a melee Attack Roll with a +9 bonus.
 On a hit, the tentacle deals 1d6 bludgeoning damage.
 If you hit a target with all three tentacles, it must make a Fortitude Saving Throw with DC 15.
 On a failed save, the creature' \*\*s speed is halved, it has -1d6 to Reflex Saving Throws, and for 1 minute it cannot use its reactions.
-Moreover, during each of its turns, it can take either two actions or two actions but not both.
+Moreover, during each of its turns, it can take either one action or two actions but not both.
 The target can repeat the Saving Throw at the end of each of its turns, ending the effect on itself on a success.

 ### Vorpal